SE-Stuttgart/kib3_moodleplugin_icecreamgame/README.md

 		* Authorised users only: `no`
 		* Required capability: `no required capability`
 		* Add service -> Automatic redirect to:
-	6. Add functions to the service 'moodleservice' (if no redirect: Site administration -> Server -> Category: Webservices -> External services, then click `Functions` for moodleservice in section `Custom services`)
+	6. Add functions to the service 'moodleservice' (if no redirect: Site administration -> Server -> Category: Webservices -> Custom services (Moodle 3.x: External Services), then click `Functions` for moodleservice in section `Custom services` (Moodle 3.x: External Services))
 		* Add functions
 		* add all functions that start with `mod_icecreamgame` (4 functions)
 		* Add functions
-4. Website Administration -> Nutzer/innen ->  Scrolle zu Abschnitt "Rechte" -> Suche in Spalte "Beschreibung" nach `Alle authentifizierten Nutzer/innen auf der Website` -> Klicke "Bearbeiten"
+4. Website Administration -> Users ->  Permissions -> Define Roles -> Search in column "Description" for `Authenticated user` -> Click "Edit"
-	1. Mit Filter-Suchfeld nach `createtoken` suchen
+	1. Use the filter at the bottom to search for `createtoken`
-		1. Ergebnis "moodle/webservice:createtoken" -> `Erlauben`
+		1. Select "moodle/webservice:createtoken" -> `Allow`
-	2. Mit Filter-Suchfeld nach `webservice/rest` suchen
+	2. Use the filter at the bottom to search for `webservice/rest`
-		1. Ergebnis "webservice/rest:use" -> `Erlauben`
+		1. Select "webservice/rest:use" -> `Allow`
-	3. "Änderungen speichern" anklicken
+	3. Click "Save changes"
 5. Add an activity of type icecreamgame
-6. Log in as as student (not as a trainer!)
+6. Log in as as student (not as a trainer / admin - you will get a token error!)
 7. Test the game

 ## German description / Deutsche Beschreibung